B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 Page 630:
 "Concluding by inspection but erroneously that his silent companion was engaged in mental composition he reflected on the pleasures derived from literature of instruction rather than of amusement as he himself had applied to the works of William Shakespeare more than once for the solution of difficult problems in imaginary or real life."

+Page 631:
+"What acrostic upon the abbreviation of his first name had he (kinetic poet) sent to Miss Marion (Molly) Tweedy on the 14 February 1888?

+_Poets oft have sung in rhyme
+Of music sweet their praise divine.
+Let them hymn it nine times nine.
+Dearer far than song or wine,
+You are mine.
+The world is mine."

+"The feelings excited by improper art are kinetic, desire or loathing.
+Desire urges us to possess, to go to something; loathing urges us to abandon, to go from something.
+These are kinetic emotions.
+The arts which excite them, pornographical or didactic, are therefore improper arts." - James Joyce, A Portrait of the Artist as a Young Man

 Page 650:
 "He affirmed his significance as a conscious rational animal proceeding syllogistically from the known to the unknown and a conscious rational reagent between a micro- and a macrocosm ineluctably constructed upon the incertitude of the void."

+See 199

 Page 652-653:
 "Did he find the problems of the inhabitability of the planets and their satellites by a race, given in species, and of the possible social and moral redemption of said race by a redeemer, easier of solution?
 Of a different order of difficulty.
 Conscious that the human organism, normally capable of sustaining an atmospheric pressure of 19 tons, when elevated to a considerable altitude in the terrestrial atmosphere suffered with arithmetical progression of intensity, according as the line of demarcation between troposphere and stratosphere was approximated, from nasal hemorrhage, impeded respiration and vertigo, when proposing this problem for solution, he had conjectured as a working hypothesis which could not be proved impossible that a more adaptable and differently anatomically constructed race of beings might subsist otherwise under Martian, Mercurial, Veneral, Jovian, Saturnian, Neptunian or Uranian sufficient and equivalent conditions, though an apogean humanity of beings created in varying forms with finite differences resulting similar to the whole and to one another would probably there as here remain inalterably and inalienably attached to vanities, to vanities of vanities and to all that is vanity.

 And the problem of possible redemption?
 The minor was proved by the major."

+Bloom's problem (major premiss) if life exists elsewhere it is human and therefore subject to human frailties ("vanity"), so (minor premiss), since life exists elsewhere it will be vain, redemption is improbable.

 Page 654:
 "That it was not a heaventree, not a heavengrot, not a heavenbeast, not a heavenman.
 That it was a Utopia, there being no known method from the known to the unknown: an infinity renderable equally finite by the suppositious apposition of one or more bodies equally of the same and of different magnitudes: a mobility of illusory forms immobilised in space, remobilised in air: a past which possibly had ceased to exist as a present before its probable spectators had entered actual present existence. "